gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - All compiled classes are removed when all java source files are removed.
 - Clean up output files from components and binaries that have been removed or renamed.

-### Story: Legacy JVM language plugins declare a jvm library

-- Rework the existing `SoftwareComponent` implementations so that they are `Component` implementations instead.
-- Expose all native and jvm components through `project.components`.
-- Don't need to support publishing yet.
-Attaching one of these components to a publication can result in a 'this isn't supported yet' exception.

-    apply plugin: 'java'

-    // The library is visible
-    assert jvm.libraries.main instanceof LegacyJvmLibrary
-    assert libraries.size() == 1
-    assert components.size() == 1

-    // The binary is visible
-    assert binaries.withType(ClassDirectoryBinary).size() == 1
-    assert binaries.withType(JarBinary).size() == 1

-#### Test cases

-- JVM library with name `main` is defined with any combination of `java`, `groovy` and `scala` plugins applied
-- Web application with name `war` is defined when `war` plugin is applied.
-- Can build legacy jvm library jar using standard lifecycle task
-- Can mix legacy and new jvm libraries in the same project.

-#### Open issues

-- Expose through the DSL, or just through the APIs?
-- The `application` plugin should also declare a jvm application.
-- The `ear` plugin should also declare a j2ee application.
-- These plugins should also declare binaries.

 ## Feature: Custom plugin defines a custom library type

 ### Story: plugin declares its own library type